 Are you a vegetarian?
 Do you love to travel and discover new places?
-In most countries, vegetarian and vegan tourists feel neglected as there are not enough options in food items.
-Moreover, language barrier may cause a problem to understand the ingredients of a local cuisine.
+In most countries, vegetarian and vegan tourists feel neglected as there are not enough options for food items.
+Moreover, language barriers may cause a problem to understand the ingredients of local cuisine.

 But, hey!
 There is no need to worry when you travel to Georgia.
 The beautiful East-European country nestled in the lap of pristine nature offers a wide range of food items for both vegetarians and vegans.
 You also become familiar with Georgian culinary culture.

 As a traveler, it is useful to keep in mind that Georgians have vegan food when they fast due to religious reasons.
 So, it is not an issue to get vegan food.
 It is essential to know the time of fasting.
 There are four such periods: